grantslatton/JustParse/README.md

 For compatability reasons, the parsers `many`, `sepBy`, etc. operate as they do in `Parsec` and `Attoparsec`.
 To use the ones that return all possible parses, merely append an underscore, such as `many_` and `sepBy_`.
-For general purpose parse branching, one may use the `fork` function, or its infix name of `<||>`.
+For general purpose parse branching, one may use the `branch` function, or its infix name of `<||>`.

 ### Regex convenience